prabh8331/AWS/CLF-C02 - AWS Cloud Practitioner/Day 1 - What is cloud computing/Readme.md

-server is acomodity hardware: it is CPU and RAM , Storeage, Database, Network (Routers, switch)
+server is acomodity hardware: it is CPU and RAM , Storeage, Database, Network (Routers, switch) •Network: cables, routers and servers connected with each other •Router : A networking device that forwards data packets between computer networks.
+They know where to send your packets on the internet!
+•Switch: Takes a packet and send it to the correct server / client on your network Router Switch

 ## What is Cloud Computing